artemkanaki/swapi/readme.md

 ## Motivation

-If you sometime white swagger file by yourself, then you should know how painful it is, and how easy to forgot add new endpoints.
-Here is the tool which creates swagger files based on classes metadata.
+If you sometime wrote swagger file by yourself, then you should know how painful it is, and how easy forgot to add new endpoints.
+Here is the tool which creates swagger files based on classes' metadata.

 ## Explanation